predicated-dev/cpp-semver/README.md

 `cpp-semver` is a C++ library with C exports for parsing, handling, and querying semantic versions per [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) and the [Semantic Version Query Language Specification](Semantic%20Version%20Query%20Language%20Specification.md).
 It supports parsing version strings, comparing versions, and matching versions against **Range Sets**.
 It extends node-semver's query syntax with **Pre-release Extensions** (`@<min-prerelease-label>`) for precise pre-release control.

-The library is compiles to a Windows DLL with a C-style API, ideal for C/C++ projects needing version control.
+The library is compiles to a Windows DLL / Linux shared library with a C-style API.
 It’s proprietary, viewable for reference but not licensed for use.

 Consider contributing to extend support to other platforms